facebook/jsx/README.md

 DRAFT: JSX Specification
 ========================

-JSX is a XML-like syntax extension to ECMAScript without any defined semantics.
+JSX is an XML-like syntax extension to ECMAScript without any defined semantics.
 It's NOT intended to be implemented by engines or browsers. __It's NOT a proposal to incorporate JSX into the ECMAScript spec itself.__ It's intended to be used by various preprocessors (transpilers) to transform these tokens into standard ECMAScript.

 ```
 // Using JSX to express UI components.